About the case studies

 - The categories are: tangible fixed (‘immovable’); tangible movable; intangible; and natural.
 See Categories of astronomical heritage for more information.

 - The type is a more subjective classification that may be helpful in selecting relevant heritage.
 The available types include: cultural properties connected with astronomy; astronomical observatories, instruments, and artefacts; starlight reserves and oases; and intangible heritage such as calendars and indigenous practices.

 - For a list of the themes see the Themes page.

-- Tangible and natural entities relate directly to a particular place (or places): for example, the location of a fixed property or the original location (find spot) or current location (e.g. museum or collection) in the case of movable items.
-For potential World Heritage Sites there is also the complex issue of core and buffer zones (logged-in users: see Creating a credible dossier).
-In general terms, it is evident that sometimes the location will be a tightly defined spot and sometimes a relatively large area or a set of separated spots or areas.
-The connection(s) to a particular place or places may be most debatable in the case of intangible entities.
+- Tangible and natural case studies relate directly to a particular place (or places): for example, the location of a fixed site or landscape or the original location (find spot) or current location (e.g. museum or collection) in the case of movable items.
+For existing and potential World Heritage Sites there is also the complex issue of core and buffer zones (see Creating a credible dossier).
+In some cases the location is a tightly defined spot; in others it is a relatively large area.
+Sometimes it is a set of separate spots or areas.
+The connection(s) to a particular place or places may be most debatable in the case of intangible heritage.

-- An entity will typically relate to a particular span of time, although many factors may limit the accuracy to which this can be meaningfully specified.
+- A case study will typically relate to a particular span of time, although many factors may limit the accuracy to which this can be meaningfully specified.

 Each of these factors may be filtered in within a search for relevant information using the astronomical heritage finder (see below).

 Our database of case studies should not be regarded as exhaustive in any sense.
 The principal reasons for including a case study on this portal, from both a regional and global heritage perspective, are to aid discussions about specific and general issues, and to facilitate comparative studies.